hugoledoux/startinpy/docs/index.md

 :width: 40%
 ```

-A Delaunay triangulator where the input are 2.5D points (they have an elevation), the Delaunay triangulation (DT) is computed in 2D but the elevation of the vertices are kept.
+A library to model and manipulate terrains/DTMs using a (2D) Delaunay triangulation.
-This is used mostly for the modelling of terrains, but other attributes could be used.
+The triangulation is computed in 2D, but the *z*-elevation of the vertices are kept.

-Originally written in [Rust](https://www.rust-lang.org/) (so it's rather fast; [see Rust code](https://github.com/hugoledoux/startin)), and [robust arithmetic](https://crates.io/crates/robust) is used (so it shouldn't crash).
+The underlying library is written in [Rust](https://www.rust-lang.org/) so it's rather fast ([see Rust code](https://github.com/hugoledoux/startin)) and [robust arithmetic](https://crates.io/crates/robust) is used (so it shouldn't crash).

-The Python bindings wrap the Rust code, add [NumPy](https://numpy.org/) input/output, and some functions.
+startinpy uses the Rust library and adds several utilities and functions, for instance [NumPy](https://numpy.org/) support for input/output, exporting to several formats, and easy-of-use.

 :::{admonition} startinpy allows you to:
 1. insert incrementally points